cadej09/CSE-163-Final-Project/README.md

 to the "output" folder.
 To access our original data, go to the folder named "data."

-* To successfully run the py files, download the following libraries: os, pandas, numpy, sklearn, IPython, plotly, and kaleido. you can use the following method to install them: type "pip install <library_name>" in the terminal
+* To successfully run the py files, download the following libraries: os, pandas, numpy, sklearn, graphviz, IPython, plotly, and kaleido. you can use the following method to install them: type "pip install <library_name>" in the terminal
 * For the interactive graph, it is saved as a html file to enable its interactive funcyionality.
 Double clicking on the html file opens us the graph in a browser.